Springjunky/docker-local-build-environment/README.md

 ## Troubleshooting

-In most cases a wrong DNS-Server causes trouble, to check this try the follwing.
+In most cases a wrong HOSTNAME:HOSTIP causes trouble, to check this try the follwing.
 * log into the sonarcube container (with id)
 ```
   docker container ls
-  docker container exec -it <your id> bash
+  docker container exec -it dockerlocalbuildenvironment_jenkins-fat_1 bash
+  apt-get update
+  apt-get install -y --allow-unauthenticated iputils-ping
   ping google.de
   ping jenkins-fat
+  ping gitlab
+  ping <your local hostname>
 ```
-both ping must be work
+every ping must work, if not, check extra_hosts in compose-file

 * consider low memory:
   with an amount lower than 8GB sonar and eleastic search did not startup